 Create Jobs for USA funds supported community businesses, which create and retain jobs in low-income, low-wealth, and other disadvantaged communities.
 These include small businesses, microenterprises, nonprofit organizations (such as charter schools, day care, and senior centers), commercial real estate, and affordable housing.

-OFN is publishing a series of three publications to report on the results and lessons learned from the initiative.
+OFN is publishing a series of publications to report on the results and lessons learned from the initiative.
 The reports focus on the overall lessons learned about Create Jobs for USA, as well as specific lessons learned and best practices related to collecting, tracking, and analyzing data on job creation and retention.

 Find a Loan